 (2) The Coordinator is responsible for the development, in accordance with the market rules, of amendments of and replacements for the market procedures, to the extent to which the procedures relate to the Coordinator’s functions.

-(3) On and after 1 July 2021, the Coordinator is responsible for the development, in accordance with the market rules, of amendments of and replacements for the market rules.
+(3) The Coordinator is responsible for the development, in accordance with the market rules, of amendments of and replacements for the market rules.

 (4) The Coordinator may, directly or indirectly, record, disclose or make use of any information obtained in the course of duty (whether under these regulations, the market rules or any other written law or rules) if the recording, disclosing or making use of the information is for the purpose of —